 Ecommerce performance metrics & KPIs you must track

 Whatever your traffic source is, tracking metrics that tell you about your store’s performance and optimizing them should be your ultimate goal.

-Let’s see what the key metrics and KPIs are that you can’t ignore.
+Let’s see what key metrics and KPIs you can’t ignore.

 Cost Per Acquisition (CPA)

 Cost per acquisition is the total cost you spend on acquiring a new customer.

 This can be calculated with a simple formula:

 Here’s an example of how to calculate CPA: